+What is PKI and why do we need it?
 How we are very much sure that data which we are sending to our colleague has not been tampered with and arrives safely?
 How do we know that no one is sniffing the network and downloading sensitive data?
-We should be having some security mechanism in place to delivery data safely and securely.
-This can be achieved by Public Key Infrastructure (PKI), uses two keys (asymmetric encryption) to encrypt and decrypt the data to increase the security.
+We should be having some security mechanism in place to deliver data safely and securely.
+This can be achieved by Public Key Infrastructure (PKI).

 PKI is a framework/ guideline which different systems/ vendor/ technologies can interoperate and use to provide authentication and confidentiality in data transfer.